McIndi/mast.installer/mast/installer/files/contrib/templates/getting-started.md

 can do that with the following command:

     :::bash
-    $ ./mast-accounts force-change-password -a dev -c cliffPriv:Shoes_13 -U new_user
+    $ ./mast-accounts force-change-password -a dev -c username:password -U new_user

 Now when the new user goes to log onto the appliance, they will be forced to change their password.
 That concludes our first use case, now we will look at